x-qlusive/CocktailLounge/README.md

 ## Getting Started

 The first step was to think about the idea to create a Website which makes it possible for users to inscribe it's personal creations of cocktails in the easiest way and to store it in a database.
 Primarily we established a concept which includes contents like design, functionality, task distribution, and other technical details or project management questions.
-Afterwards we talked about the most important tasks (preparing the Views, implementing the database etc.) and the time management.
-Furthermore we have to use gitHubthe, which makes it easier for all team members to interact with each other.
+Afterwards we talked about the most important tasks and the time management.
+Furthermore we have to use gitHub, which makes it easier for all team members to interact with each other.

 ## Releases
 The final due was on June 22nd, 2017

-## License
-Read <a href="license.md">license.md</a> for more information.
 ## Contributors

 This project was created by